 My friend, Jim, emailed me after he returned to Nyack that the succulents I gave him from my garden on New Year’s Eve — the last hour of 2017 — are doing well.
-Jim, his girlfriend (and my friend) Anita, and another friend, Deb, had spent a memorable NYE together.
+Jim, his girlfriend (and my friend) Anita, and another friend, Deb, had spent a memorable NYE together (doing nothing special — the four of us animatedly discussing the extraordinarily excellent movie we saw that afternoon — Call Me By Your Name — while we ate take-out sushi around my dining room table — for four hours!)
 In his email, he mentioned the memoir writing group he leads and a prompt he gave them….to write about something that almost killed them with delight.
 Jim is a great writer; I love his writing, and I love this prompt.
 I’d be delighted if I could take his class.
 It would almost kill me with delight if he would offer a week long writing workshop this summer.
 June would be good.

 My problem is that most of what has been almost killing me lately has not been delight.
 The world is always what it is — ten thousand joys and sorrows.
 Killing me is my own mind which more easily sees the sorrow.
 Worrying how to fix it — it being the sorrow OR my troubled mind — doesn’t get me anywhere.
 Writing sometimes helps.
 But I’ve been “blocked” lately.
 Consumed with worry, anxiety, fear, and loneliness.
 Some of my loneliness is real; some of it just papancea, a word from Pali and the Buddha, meaning when your thoughts perseverate.
-Papancea is often negative and takes us far afield from what’s actually happening.
-Still, I (we) go there, and believe our thoughts, our narrative, our opinions.
-Alas, not often to our benefit.
+Papancea is often negative and takes me far afield from what’s actually happening.
+Still, I go there, and believe my thoughts, my narrative, my opinions.
+Alas, not often to my benefit.
 Usually I only partially believe them, but that can be bad enough.

 What’s been killing me lately was a pre-Christmas bout of the flu, which weakened me physically and added to my sense of isolation.
 What’s been killing me is all the weather-related suffering — Puerto Rico, the Thomas fire in and around Ventura and Santa Barbara, the mudslide a few days ago that devastated the community of Montecito, killing close to 20 people (some still missing) in a catastrophic 2:30 AM mudslide.
 The night before, my sister, Terri and her husband, Alex (a member of the search and rescue team) were visiting friends in Montecito, and discussed whether the voluntary evacuation that had been called for should be responded to by actually leaving.
 Montecito’s residents had only just recently returned from being evacuated from the fire.
 They had only in the last week or two managed to repair some of the fire and smoke-related damage to their homes.
 They had heard “voluntary”.
 They knew the risk of a mudslide, but the fire-denuded mountains were a ways away.
 I guess the risk seemed remote, or they were just disaster-weary and wanting to stay home.
 That evening it wasn’t raining that hard.
 Leaving was voluntary.
 Many decided to stay.
 A few hours later a giant boulder-laden massive mud tsunami roared down from the mountains and into the “voluntary” evacuation zone.